questrom/formulaic/docs/src/getting-started.md

 1. Copy the files from the main project directory to the server.
 2. Run `composer install` to install all PHP dependencies
 3. Copy the `config/config-example.toml` file into `config/config.toml`.
 Modify this file as needed; some features will not work without proper configuration.
+4. Test the app's features to make sure things are working.
+In particular, make sure the `.htaccess` settings have taken effect.

 ### Basic usage